silverbeet-technology/robotxt/README.md

 ## Questions

-- What is a robots.txt file, why would I want to use one on my site, and how do I use it?
-I would be repeating myself, so instead I'll link to the [moz.com robots.txt post](https://moz.com/learn/seo/robotstxt)
+- What is a robots.txt file?
+- Why would I want to use one on my site?
+- How do I use it?

+A good resource to review on this topic is this [moz.com robots.txt post](https://moz.com/learn/seo/robotstxt)

 ## Eratta

 * Robot logo Designed by [Magnific](https://www.magnific.com/) (src: [icon/robot_3685318](https://www.magnific.com/icon/robot_3685318))

-## More

-More options that are actively addressing this issue
+More projects I've found that are actively addressing the AI blocking issue

 - [ai.robots.txt](https://github.com/ai-robots-txt/ai.robots.txt)
   * including a huge list of all known AI bots to block: [robots.txt](https://raw.githubusercontent.com/ai-robots-txt/ai.robots.txt/refs/heads/main/robots.txt)